rsmp-nordic/core_v4/components.md

 ```
 tc
-sg.1
+sg/1
-sg.2
+sg/2
-dl.video
+dl/video
-dl.video.1
+dl/video/1
-dl.video.2
+dl/video/2
-dl.radar
+dl/radar
-dl.radar.1
+dl/radar/1
-dl.radar.2
+dl/radar/2
-dl.radar.3
+dl/radar/3
-dl.radar.4
+dl/radar/4
 ```

 Whitespace and non-printable characters are not allowed in component ids.

 Unlike RSMP 3, RSMP 4 component ids does not include the node id.
-RMSP 3 components which include site ids, like "KK+AG0503=001DL001", should be convert to RMSP 4 component ids, in this case "dl.1".
+RMSP 3 components which include site ids, like "KK+AG0503=001DL001", should be convert to RMSP 4 component ids, in this case "dl/1".

 ## Component Types
 Each component has a specific component type, like signal group or detector logic.